 To Build Muscle and Maximize Strength

-If your goal is to build muscle and increase your maximum strength, then you should definitely do your strength session before swimming.
-You shouldn’t attempt a strength building workout when your muscles are already fatigued.
+If your goal is to build muscle and increase your maximum strength, do your strength session before swimming.
+You shouldn’t attempt a strength building workout when your muscles are already fatigued from the pool.
 You can’t work out at the intensity necessary to provide an ideal training stimulus.

-Since sometimes you will be lifting heavy weights, overly fatigued muscles will increase your risk of injury.
-If you tire your muscles out ahead of time, your coordination will suffer and your stabilizing muscles will be weakened.
+If you are lifting heavy weights, overly fatigued muscles may increase your risk of injury while swimming.
+Your coordination will suffer and your stabilizing muscles are tired.

-If your goal is to improve your swimming endurance, then go for your swim before strength training.
+If your goal is to improve your swimming performance, swim before strength training.
 To produce an effective training stimulus, your muscles should be rested before long or intense swimming workouts.

 To Lose Weight

 If you are looking to lose weight, a negative energy balance is key: If you burn more calories than you consume, you will lose weight.
-In the end, what matters is how many calories you burn in total through your workout.
-Spread your workouts out over several days.
-That way you can train at high intensity and burn a lot of calories, and at the same time give your body the time it needs to recover properly before the next workout.
+In the end, what matters is how many calories you burn in total during your workout.
+Spread your workouts out over several days rather than doing multiple workouts each day.
+That way you can train at high intensity and burn a lot of calories, while giving your body the time it needs to recover properly before the next workout.

-Bottom line: In general, you should not do two workouts back-to-back.
+Bottom line: In general, you should not do two workouts back to back in the same day.
 You will achieve better results in both your strength and swim training if you give your body sufficient time to recover.
-If you want to combine your strength and endurance training, then you should follow the order best suited for your specific training goal.
+If you want to combine your strength and endurance training, should follow the order best suited for your specific training goal.